My Principles For Understanding The World

 * The common denominator in all punditry is self-importance aka I see things you don’t see and therefore you need to listen to me.
 Do your favorite commentators optimize for truth or for some other value, such as success?
 I have no interests in the Biblical views of those who can’t read the Bible in its original languages and I have no interest in the Middle East views of pundits who can’t read Arabic.

 * There’s no magic key to unlocking how the world works.
 The closest thing we have to a magic key to reality is the predictive power of IQ for large groups.
-Goodness, for example, requires empathy, which is a form of abstract thought, and the capacity for abstract thought is measured by IQ.
+Kindness, for example, requires empathy, which is a form of abstract thought, and the capacity for abstract thought is measured by IQ.
 If a thousand 80 IQ people spill a drink on the floor of a public gathering, a thousand 100 IQ people spill the same amount of liquid, and a thousand 120 IQ people spill the same amount, the higher IQ groups will be more diligent about cleaning up the spill.

 * Our political, cultural, and personal tendencies are strongly influenced by our genes.